Infinite dimensionality of the post-processing order of measurements on a general state space: Conclusion

 \section{Conclusion}

 In this paper we have evaluated the order and order monotone dimensions of the post-processing orders of measurements on an arbitrary non-trivial GPT $\Omega$ (Theorem~\ref{thm:main1}) and of quantum channels with a fixed input Hilbert space (Theorem~\ref{thm:main2}).
 We found that all of these order dimensions are infinite.
-Our results reveal that the post-processing order of measurements or quantum channels is qualitatively more complex than any order with a finite dimension, such as the adiabatic accessibility relation in thermodynamics or the LOCC convertibility relation of bipartite pure states.
+Our results reveal that the post-processing order of measurements or quantum channels is qualitatively more complex than any order with a finite dimension, such as the adiabatic accessibility relation in thermodynamics or the LOCC convertibility relation of finite-dimensional bipartite pure states.

-In the crucial step of the proof, we have explicitly constructed an order embedding from the standard example $(S_n , \ordpreceq_n)$ of an $n$-dimensional poset into the poset $(\Mfin (\mathcal{P}(\natn_2)) , \ordpp)$ of the equivalence classes of finite-outcome EVMs on the classical bit space $\mathcal{P}(\natn_2)$ for every $n \geq 3$ (Lemma~\ref{lemm:main1}).
-We also note that the BSS-type theorems (Propositions~\ref{prop:bss} and \ref{prop:qbss}) played important roles in the proofs of Lemmas~\ref{lemm:main1}, \ref{lemm:countable}, and \ref{lemm:countable2}.
+In the crucial step of the proof, we have explicitly constructed an order embedding from the standard example $(S_n , \ordpreceq_n)$ of an $n$-dimensional poset into the poset $(\MfOc , \ordpp)$ of the equivalence classes of finite-outcome EVMs on the classical bit space $\Ocbit$ for every $n \geq 3$ (Lemma~\ref{lemm:main1}).
+We also note that the BSS-type theorems (Propositions~\ref{prop:bss} and \ref{prop:qbss}) played important role in the proofs of Lemmas~\ref{lemm:main1}, \ref{lemm:countable}, and \ref{lemm:countable2}.

-As mentioned in the introduction, we can find many other important non-total orders in physics or quantum information, especially in quantum resource theories.
-The present work is just the first step to evaluate these kinds of order dimensions and it would be an interesting future work to investigate other orders in resource theories from the standpoint of the order dimension.
+As mentioned in the introduction, we can find many other important non-total orders in physics and quantum information, especially in quantum resource theories.
+The present work is just the first step to evaluate the dimensions of these kinds of orders and it would be an interesting future work to investigate other orders in quantum information theory from the standpoint of the order dimension.